Kcat0/YakuzaPS3-Auth.bin-parser/README.md

 python YakuzaPS3_AuthParser.py extract path/to/Auth.bin
 # → generates path/to/Auth_translated.json

-# Edit the JSON: change each "string" value to your translation.
+# Edit the JSON: update each "string" value to your translation

-# Inject translations back into a new .bin
+# Inject translations into a new binary
 python YakuzaPS3_AuthParser.py inject path/to/Auth.bin path/to/Auth_translated.json
 # → generates path/to/Auth_injected.bin
 ```

 ## Notes

-* Offsets in the JSON are in hexadecimal for clarity.
+* All `offset` values in the JSON are hexadecimal.
-* You can exceed the original text length; the script will adjust padding and file size accordingly.
+* The script checks available space and adjusts padding automatically.
-* Always backup your original `Auth.bin` before injecting.
+* Make backups of your original `Auth.bin` file before injecting.
-* Test the injected file in‑game to confirm correctness.
+* Always test injected files in-game to ensure correctness.

 ## Disclaimer

-* This tool **only** replaces text, adjusts padding, and updates two header pointers.
+* This tool **only** replaces string content and preserves internal file consistency.
-* Use at your own risk and verify output manually in the game.
+* Use at your own risk.
+Validate the output in context (e.g., in-game behavior).